pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ```
 type ResourceClass struct {
 	...

 	// If (and only if) allocation of claims using this class is handled
 	// via numeric parameters, then NumericParameters must list all claim
 	// parameter types that are allowed for claims.
 	NumericParameters []NumericParameterType
 }

 type NumericParameterType struct {
-	// APIGroup is the group for the resource being referenced.
-It is
+	// APIVersion is the group and version for the resource being referenced
-	// empty for the core API.
-This matches the group in the APIVersion
-	// that is used when creating the resources.
+	// as claim parameter.
 	// +optional
-	APIGroup string
+	APIVersion string

 	// Kind is the type of resource being referenced.
 This is the same
 	// value as in the parameter object's metadata.
 	Kind string

-	// FieldPath is a dot separarated JSON path that defines where in the
-	// parameter object the numeric parameters are embedded.
+	// CELTemplate gets expanded with the claim parameter object as input.
+	// The version of that object will be as specified by APIVersion.
-	FieldPath string
+	CELTemplate string

 	// Shareable is copied into the AllocationResult when a claim
 	// gets allocated.